lserman/hubotgf/README.md

 ```

 Because of this asynchronous communication, Hubot doesn't care about the workload, it simply sends and receives messages.
 The heavy lifting is done by the server, most likely on a background job.

+### Contribute

+As of now we've only built hubotgf to work with the [hipchat adapter](https://github.com/hipchat/hubot-hipchat) (reason we use JID) but we plan to add more adapters in the future.
+We'll hopefully add the `hubotgf_adapter_name.coffee` to [hubot-scripts](https://github.com/github/hubot-scripts).
+Feel free to submit a pull request and we'll try to add to your code in.